Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 *The emotion charge of a month worth of events.
 The events were grouped by month and country and plotted agains their emotion charge.
 The size of the points is referent to the y-axis value and we show a time evolution of the results.*
 {: style="text-align: justify"}

-Before we performed an analysis based on single events, big and small, here however we see the results taking into account the events that happened in that month.
-What we surprisingly (or not) found, is that there are traces of a certain saturation regarding our emotions. to remember, the values you see in the y-axis, the more they stray further away from 0, the more emotional the month was.
-Do not see the values as an absolute value but as a relative ones.
-If we do this we can see that countries were more events are reported on that month (big or small events) do not go over the 0.1 value on the y-axis that often while countries with fewer events do.
+Up to now we performed an analysis based on single events, big and small ones, here, however, we see the results when taking into account all the events that happened during a month in a country.
+What we surprisingly (or not) find, is that there are traces of a certain saturation regarding our emotions.
+To remember, the values you see onn the y-axis, the more they stray further away from 0, the more emotional the month was.
+Do not consider the values as an absolute value but as a relative one.
+If we do so, we can see that countries where more events are reported during a given month (big or small events) do not reach a value over 0.1 very often while countries with fewer events do.
 This lead us to believe people do have some kind of saturation, not reacting as much when there are many events.
 {: style="text-align: justify"}

-Some interesting observations can be taken form this graph, see how India suddenly in august of 2016 gets all emotional!
-With some internet research and GDELT url we might associate this fact to a shooting that happened in a market in Balajan Tiniali.
+Some interesting observations can be taken from this graph, as for instance how India suddenly in August 2016 gets all emotional!
+With some internet research and GDELT url analysis we might associate this fact to a shooting that happened in a market in Balajan Tiniali.
-Also, you can see that it is more commom that when countries get more emotional, they also get less number of events.
-So you see a movement to the high left corner of the graph.
-See the growth from march 2017 to april 2017 or from october 2017 to november 2017!.
+Also, you can see that it is more common that when countries get more emotional, there is also a lower number of events which is seen by an important movement in the high left corner of the graph.
+For instance, there is a growth from March 2017 to April 2017 or from October 2017 to November 2017.
 Of course, when there is a big event (such as the India shooting) things get real emotional and can be an outlier in this behaviour.
 {: style="text-align: justify"}